 Traditional methods of monitoring blood glucose and administering insulin are invasive, requiring regular finger-pricking tests or insulin injections.
 This disruption to daily life and the associated discomfort has spurred the development of non-invasive and continuous glucose monitoring (CGM) technology.
 This technology, which incorporates wearable sensors and data-based decision support, is transforming the landscape of diabetes management.
 Let’s delve into this cutting-edge technology.

-Also read : How Are Smart Home Thermostats Reducing Energy Consumption in the UK?
+In the same genre : How Are Smart Home Thermostats Reducing Energy Consumption in the UK?

 The traditional approach to glucose monitoring is an invasive one, involving periodic finger-stick blood tests.
 While undoubtedly effective, these tests can be uncomfortable, inconvenient, and even painful for the patient.
 Furthermore, they only provide a snapshot of glucose levels at a specific point in time, rather than a comprehensive picture of the patient’s glucose fluctuations throughout the day and night.